CfA-Library/Cite_Astro_Software/Guidelines.md

 *How do we deal with the living software problem - living papers?*
-`Living papers can be updated with new sections added and author list updated` See slide 12  from Chris Lintott https://www.slideshare.net/chrislintott/software-publishing-in-aas-journals
+`Living papers can be updated with new sections added and author list updated` See slide 12  from Chris Lintott https://www.slideshare.net/chrislintott/software-publishing-in-aas-journals (Jan 2016).

 ## Basic User Manual examples and where to get full docs

 Though a paper should not be the user manual it should contain some indication of how the code is used and where to get the full documentation.
+Building the manual (if this is required) should follow the same guidelines as installation (see below).

 Ideally if there are plots and examples in the paper the recipe to reproduce those plots should be in the paper - this could be an appendix if it is more than a line or two or a link to a script if it is quite complex.